jorgefsa23/jorgefsa23/README.md

 ### 👋 Hi, I’m Jorge

 Software Engineering undergraduate student.
-I am interested in Data Science, with all its possibilities.
+Interested in Data Science, with all its possibilities.

-Here you will find some repositories with scripts I am learning now > Python, Java, R, or either, JS.
+Here you will find some repositories with scripts I am learning during university > Python, Java, R, or either, JS.

 📫 e-mail: jorge.fsa23@gmail.com